 BIPOC make up 40% of the U.S. population but 98% of wealth is managed by others.
 EBCF is leveraging its investments to narrow the racial wealth gap.
 CFO Valerie Red-Horse Mohl explains.

-Updating our Investment Policy Statement was big step in our plan to create social impact using assets under management.
+Updating our Investment Policy Statement was a big step in our plan to create social impact using assets under management.
 Learn more about how we did it.